DefinitionThis section has been translated automatically.

 TherapyThis section has been translated automatically.

 Therapeutic measures are differentiated between symptomatic therapy, electrotherapy, and interval treatment (Herold 2020).
 Among patients undergoing catheter ablation, 60% have AVNRT (Kasper 2015).

 Symptomatic treatment should always be performed under ongoing ECG distinction.

 - In patients with stable circulation, vagus stimulation is initially performed by e.g.:

-- Valsalva pressing (after deep inhalation, pressing should be done for as long as possible).
+- Valsalva pressing (after deep inhalation the patient should press as long as possible).

 - drinking a large, preferably cold and acidic drink in rapid succession

 - Adenosine is 1st choice agent.

 - Mode of action: short-term blocking of the AV conduction in the AV node.